czhc/securityhub-remediations/README.md

     10. Within the Cloud9 browser tab, open the file securityhub-remediations/module1/config
     11. Replace "{AWS_ACCOUNT_NUMBER}" with your AWS account number
     12. Click File->Save As
-    13. In Folder, enter "~/.aws".
+    13. In Folder, enter "~/.aws"
-    14. In Filename, enter "config"
-    15. Click "Save"
+    14. Click "Save"
-    16. Test the AWS Credentials by going to the IDE's terminal window then enter "aws s3 ls --profile cc"
+    15. Test the AWS Credentials by going to the IDE's terminal window then enter "aws s3 ls --profile cc"
-    17. If you get AccessDenied, then review the edits you made to ~/.aws/config and step 5 as you need to have working credentials for CloudCustodian to work.
+    16. If you get AccessDenied, then review the edits you made to ~/.aws/config and step 5 as you need to have working credentials for CloudCustodian to work.
 4. Install Cloud Custodian
     1. To install Cloud Custodian, just run the following in the bash terminal window of Cloud9:
 ```